lrazovic/lrazovic_pallet/README.md

 ## Idea

-The aim of this project is to create a pallet to manage a liquidity pool.
-A user can stake a token (e.g. a DOT) and receive a liquid token (e.g. a LDOT).
+This project aims to create a pallet to manage a liquidity pool.
+A user can stake a token (e.g. a DOT) and receive a liquid token (e.g. LDOT).
 The user can:

 - Trade/transfer the LDOT
 - Hold it to receive more LDOTs every X blocks
-- Propose and vote changes about economic paramenters of the pool.
+- Propose and vote changes about the economic parameters of the pool.

 > **Note** <br>
 > What is a liquidity pool?
 A liquidity pool is a digital pile of cryptocurrency locked in a smart contract.
 This results in creating liquidity for faster transactions.
-A major component of a liquidity pool are automated market makers (AMMs).
+A major component of a liquidity pool is automated market makers (AMMs).
 An AMM is a protocol that uses liquidity pools to allow digital assets to be traded in an automated way rather than through a traditional market of buyers and sellers.
 >
 > [Source](https://www.coindesk.com/learn/what-are-liquidity-pools/)